-June marks LGBTQ+ Pride Month around the world.
-During this time, people gather to celebrate with parades, festivals, and reflections (virtually and inperson).
+June marks Pride Month around the world.
+During this time, people gather to celebrate with parades, festivals, and reflections (virtually and in-person).
 Pride Month was created to foster a sense of community; to remember that while united by differences, people come together to support and uplift one another.
-Coming together as a community traditionally provides strength to LGBTQ+ people in times of adversity.
+Coming together as a community traditionally provides strength to 2SLGBTQ+ people in times of adversity.

-One of the most notable instances of the LGBTQ+ community coming together is the Stonewall riots of June 1969, when LGBTQ+ people led by trans women of color, united to push back against harsh mistreatment.
-Every year since, LGBTQ+ people and allies have designated June as the time to gather, remember, celebrate, and move forward.
+One of the most notable instances of the 2SLGBTQ+ community coming together is the Stonewall riots of June 1969, when 2SLGBTQ+ people, led by trans women of color, united to push back against harsh mistreatment.
+Every year since, 2SLGBTQ+ people and allies have designated June as the time to gather, remember, celebrate, and move forward.

 This year, due to the lasting impacts of COVID-19, traditional ways of creating community remain impacted.
-Pride celebrations are being held virtually, in-person, and hybrid.
+Pride celebrations may be held virtually, in-person, or hybrid.
+We support alternate methods in addition to in-person as one way to be all inclusive/accessible.
 No matter how we come together, the community aspect of Pride is still crucial.

-With that reality in mind, the RAIN Best Practices group would like to provide a Pride Month Toolkit for agencies to use when planning activities to show support for the LGBTQ+ community.
+With that reality in mind, the RAIN Best Practices group would like to provide a Pride Month Toolkit for State agencies to show support for the 2SLGBTQ+ community.

-Participating in Pride Month is a small gesture showing LGBTQ+ employees and customers that you and your agency supports them, and an even bigger step towards creating a more respectful and inclusive environment year-round.
+Participating in Pride Month is a small gesture showing 2SLGBTQ+ employees and customers that you and your agency support them, and an even bigger step towards creating a more respectful and inclusive environment year-round.

-LGBT Pride Month Toolkit
+Pride Month Toolkit Purpose